 It’s clear that mobile shoppers prefer PWAs over native apps, but retailers will experience significant advantages as well.
 Choosing a PWA instead of a native app will allow you to:

 • Boost SEO: PWAs are SEO-friendly because they function within any browser, thus increasing the chances of a person discovering your website.
-Furthermore, their quick loading speed helps with SEO ranking on Google since faster websites rank higher.
+Furthermore, the quick loading speed of a progressive web application helps with SEO ranking on Google since faster websites rank higher.

 • Enjoy flexibility/scalability: Native apps, while best for their speed and flexibility, are often limited in customization.
 PWAs offer the same performance without limiting options to users.